Kelvin0221/ONI-Rocket-Calculator/README.md

 - This calculator tries to calculate the most optimal fuel requirements in least iterations.
 - Parameters are already known to apply to the calculator.

+The intention for develop this application is simply because of I was bored and ToolsNotIncluded website was downed.
+I can't find any replacement at that moment.

 This application is for non-commercial, personal use only.
 It is not affiliated with Klei Entertainment or any related entities.